 Information on the austrian forest

 Almost half of Austria's national territory is covered by forests.
-Forests offer us recreation, they provide us with the environmentally friendly raw material wood, they protect us from natural hazards such as avalanches, they contribute to climate protection through their CO2 storage and they produce the purest spring water through their filter function.more
+Forests offer us recreation, they provide us with the raw material wood, they protect us from natural hazards, they contribute to climate protection and they produce the purest spring water through their filter function.more